csdms/ivy/lessons/python/modules.md

 there's no way to get to the `solver` module.
 Exit the Python session.

-One way to address this is by modifying Python's path, but this isn't a good idea because it's not portable and doesn't scale well.
+One way to address this problem is by modifying Python's path, but this isn't a good idea because it's not portable and it doesn't scale well.

 A better solution is packaging.